mauriciojost/olympus-photosync/README.md

 ## Contribute

 If you want to contribute send me an e-mail to `mauriciojostx@gmail.com` .
+If you find issues please send me the log files you got, that will really help me trying to understand what's wrong.

-If you own a OMD E-MX camera different than E-M10 and want it to be also supported, contact me by e-mail too, taking only 20 minutes of your time you can help me adapt my application to your camera.
+If you own a OMD E-MX camera different than E-M10 and want it to be also supported, contact me by e-mail too.
+Taking only 20 minutes of your time you can help me adapt the application to your camera.